Introduction

 M3-EOD Armor (Heavy)

 Uncommonly seen armour.
 Provides the best armour protection of anything most Marines can get, but you are crippled by the slowest move speed of all the armours.
 Still retains 3 inventory slots.
-You’ll usually only see Bravo Marines take this.
+Not a bad armour but the slow speed is a issue to consider.

 Special Issue Armour